How to Evaluate Offers for Your First Job After College

 10. How About Management Style?

-Carefully evaluate the leadership style and personality of your prospective first supervisor (if it is known).
-Ask people who report to her open-ended questions like:
+Carefully evaluate the leadership style and personality of your prospective first supervisor (if you know who it is).
+Ask people who report to him/her open-ended questions like these:

-- How would you describe her approach to management or leadership style?
+- How would you describe his/her approach to management or leadership style?

-- What do you enjoy most about working for her?
+- What do you enjoy most about working for him/her?

 If alumni work at the organization you might ask some more direct questions about your prospective boss's reputation.